maazinansari/maazinansari/content/posts/HundredYrFlood1.md

 <img src="/static/HundredYrFlood1/hist-1-1.png" title="center" alt="center" style="display: block; margin: auto;" />

 The next step is to determine which log-normal distribution this data comes from.
-In other words, what are the parameters for this distribution.
+In other words, what are the parameters for this distribution?

 ## Log-normal distribution